sam-coder23/saatuuuuuu/readme.md

-HOW TO SETUP THE PROJECT -
+HOW TO SETUP THE PROJECT (with Angular 16) -

+Open Github repository in any browser: https://github.com/barcoemu/tfn-launchpad-cr

 Pre-requisites:
 1. Install GIT on your machine.
-       Install git bash tool recommended for executing commands.
+2. Install git bash tool recommended for executing commands.
-    2. Install NodeJS version 16.15.1
+3. Install NodeJS version 18.20.4
-    3. Install Microsoft Visual Studio Code (latest version).
+4. Install Microsoft Visual Studio Code (latest version).
+5. Install GitHub Desktop (latest version).

 How to clone?
-Execute the following command on git bash terminal:
-> git clone ssh://git@git.barco.com:7999/ocs/launchpad-cr.git

-This will ask for password, enter correct password to checkout the project.

-By default pull requests are disabled so you will need write permission before you will be able to contribute to the project.
+1. Open GitHub Desktop and go to current repository dropdown.
+2. Click on Add and select "clone repository...".
+3. In first tab, "GitHub.com", write the repository name "barcoemu/tfn-launchpad-cr".
+4. Select repository and select local path where code will be checked out.
+5. Click on clone.

+After code is cloned to the specified location, GitHub Desktop will show your current repository and default branch as "develop".

 Open VSCode editor and open launchpad-cr project folder.